 E-Man Volume 3, Number 7 is dated March, 1975 and was published by Charlton Publications Inc. The editor is George Wildman.
 Joe Staton painted the cover.
-Here's a link to see what else was on the stands when this issue hit.

 "TV Man" was written by Nicola "Nick" Cuti with art by Joe Staton and colors by Wendy Fiore.
 The story begins in a night club where Nova Kane is dancing in all her glory.
 After the show she turns down an invitation from Rosie Redd and her father (the Toyman from last issue) to go on a date with Alec Tronn to a philosophy lecture.
 When Rosie leaves the E-Man poster on Nova's dressing room wall turns into E-Man himself.
 When they go to retrieve the poster he took down to make his surprise entrance he and Nova are both shocked to find a note which reads "You are doomed to die Ms.Kane.
 Yours Truly, Jack the Ripper".
 The prank shakes Nova up, but she is eager to get on with her date with E-Man.
 As they walk down the street, E-Man undergoes a transformation becoming Mr.Edward Hyde but with a difference, specifically a hatchet formed from his hand.
 He cuts Nova as she flees and as she screams he changes back with no seeming memory of the event.
 Nova punches him.

 The scene shifts to a rooftop where a hooded super-villain type dials up another television show to use to transform E-Man as he has done all evening.
 The next horror film the mysterious villain finds is The Brain Eater from Planet X and with that dialed in he beams at E-Man who transforms into the TV monster and again threatens Nova.
 But the villain is not done with his fun yet and stops before she is hurt.
 The villain then goes back to his meager apartment and proclaims his revenge some more.